flaviagiammarino/blog-website/docs/_sources/blog/chronos_bedrock.rst.txt

     To be able to run the code provided in the rest of this section, you will need to have Boto3 and the AWS-CLI installed on your machine.
-    You will also need to update several variables in the code to reflect your AWS configuration - such as your AWS account number, region, service roles, etc. - as will be outlined below.
+    You will also need to update several variables in the code to reflect your AWS configuration - such as your AWS account number, region, service roles, etc.

 2.1 Create the Bedrock endpoint
 ===============================================================================================================